 Mild sufferers may experience heartburn and regurgitation on occasion, perhaps after indulging in a heavy meal or greasy or acidic foods.
-Severe chronic GERD sufferers can experience symptoms as often as several times a week, or even daily.
+Changes to diet are sometimes sufficient to alleviate these symptoms and control mild acid reflux.
+Severe chronic GERD sufferers can experience symptoms as often as several times a week or even daily.

 Typical GERD Symptoms